 The most obvious thing lenders are looking for on your credit report is whether or not you have a good history of making payments on your credit cards, car payments, previous personal loans, etc. Be prepared to address any periods of inconsistency.
 Be honest, and be ready to offer legitimate reasons why you don’t anticipate similar difficulties this time.
 It can take years for your credit score to recover after a rough patch, but every on-time payment you make, big or small, adds to your record of reliability now.
 This can be one of the personal loan lender requirements borrowers find most intimidating, but remember, it’s not personal.
 The lender just wants to better understand how things work in your world so they know what to expect.

-Lenders also look at what type of debt you’ve incurred in the past.
 Car loans and mortgages are nearly universal in this day and age.
 Nearly everyone has experience with this sort of debt; it’s normal and responsible, even if there’ve been a few late payments here and there.
 Credit cards are slightly less essential, but still an important part of modern life for most of us.
 If you’ve managed a reasonable number of cards without severe difficulty over the years, that speaks to your reliability with the loan you’re currently seeking.
 Multiple large loans for vacations or non-essential big-ticket items might raise an eyebrow, especially if your record of repayment has been inconsistent.
 Borrowing money actually helps build a good credit rating, but only if you pay attention and make timely payments, even on the little things.

 What’s your current outstanding debt?
 This one will be compared to your current income.
 In short, lenders want to make sure the math makes sense – that you can reasonably repay this new loan along with your existing obligations at your current level of income.
 If there’s any reason those numbers won’t look right at first glance, be prepared to justify extending yourself further, and have documentation to back it up.
 Some lenders have very specific personal loan lender requirements, while others allow their agents a degree of flexibility to use their best judgment, so keep things positive and professional.
 It can’t hurt, and it might improve your odds.

 Have you opened up new lines of credit recently, or have there been multiple inquiries to your credit report in the past few weeks or months?
-If so, presumably you have good reason for all this activity right before you’re seeking an unsecured personal loan.
+If so, presumably you have a good reason for all this activity right before you’re seeking an unsecured personal loan.
 If you don’t, this might not be the best timing.
 Lenders want to work with you, but they’re interested in genuine clients with every intention of repaying their loans.
 Too much activity creates the impression you might not be that wonderful, sincere person you and I both know you are.

 Do Personal Loans Require Proof of Income?

 Naturally, income verification is pretty-much a non-negotiable when it comes to personal loan lender requirements.
 Lenders must determine what sort of monthly payments you can reasonably be expected to make.
 How they do this will vary widely, but you should be prepared to tell them as accurately as possible where you work and what you do, how much you make, and how long you’ve been there.
-They’ll also want to have a pretty good idea how much money you currently owe on your house, car, credit cards, etc.
+They’ll also want to have a pretty good idea of how much money you currently owe on your house, car, credit cards, etc.

 You may find yourself simply entering numbers on a form, or the lender may ask for proof for some or all of the items included.
 Common paperwork you should have with you might include: